genomicals/tyrosine/README.md

 There are several instances where specific features are up to the implementer's choice.
 Here are some choices we made:
 - A bias node is included in the inputs
-- No recurrent nodes are allowed
+- Cyclic connections will be disallowed

 ## Trivia
 Tyrosine is an amino acid.
 The word comes from the Greek "tyros", which means